 Additionally, each region must commit to deploying the 15 best practices and policies proven both to substantially boost equity and to be mutually beneficial to their student populations.
 All colleges must agree to collect and share data, convene with the network quarterly, and adhere to the initiative and implementation timetable.

-To close equity gaps by 2030, regions must do the following:
+To close equity gaps, regions must do the following:

 - Implement 15 research-backed best practices and policies proven to close equity gaps.